-Lubrication of bearing is by oil circulation into the bearing housing provided by oil ring, slinger or pure oil mist.
+Lubrication of bearing is by oil circulation into the bearing housing provided by oil ring, slinger (oil thrower), lube oil system or by pure oil mist.

 A constant level oiler is normally furnished (except for pure oil mist lubrication) with the pump unless otherwise specified.